Kotlin/anko/README.md

 Kōan
 ===========

 Koan is a library which makes Android application development faster and easier.
-It could make your code clean and easy to read, and lets you forget about sharp angles of Android SDK for Java.
+It makes your code clean and easy to read, and lets you forget about rough edges of Android SDK for Java.

 Just a brief example.
-Here is a "hello world" written with Koan.
+Here is a "hello world" written with Koan:
 ```kotlin
 verticalLayout {
   val name = ediÏtText()